December 7 2021

 To simultaneously visualize multiple markers within the same sample enables a more detailed view of cellular phenotypes and how they orient in space.
-This in turn brings deeper understanding of the function and interplay of different cell types in situ, of value for research related to many biological conditions.
-For most labs, accessing and applying emerging spatial methods for highly multiplexed detection of various types of molecules is not straight forward.
-The Spatial and Single Cell Biology (SSCB) platform at SciLifeLab offers several spatial omics methods as a service, including advanced single cell sequencing, spatial transcriptomics, in situ sequencing, spatial mass spectrometry and spatial proteomics.
-In this talk, Dr Stadler will present the possibilities for spatial omics as a service at Scilifelab, with emphasis on the methods offered for spatial proteomics using highly multiplexed immunofluorescence.
-Her Spatial Proteomics team as part of the SSCB platform currently offers a service, to analyze up to 30 proteins in the same tissue section using DNA-barcoded antibodies.
-From next year, the COMET instrument from Lunaphore will be fully integrated in the SSCB platform and offered as a service.
-COMET performs sequential indirect immunofluorescence to allow for multiplexed protein detection in 4 samples in parallel.
-In this talk, Dr. Stadler will show results obtained with COMET on several tissue types.
+This brings a more profound understanding of the function and interplay of different cell types in situ, which is of value for research related to many biological conditions.
+For most labs, accessing and applying emerging spatial methods for highly multiplexed detection of various types of molecules is not straightforward.
+The Spatial and Single Cell Biology (SSCB) platform at SciLifeLab offers several spatial omics methods, including advanced single-cell sequencing, spatial transcriptomics, in situ sequencing, spatial mass spectrometry, and spatial proteomics.
+In this talk, Dr. Stadler will present the possibilities for spatial omics as a service at Scilifelab, emphasizing the methods offered for spatial proteomics using highly multiplexed immunofluorescence.
+Her Spatial Proteomics team, as part of the SSCB platform, currently provides a service to analyze up to 30 proteins in the same tissue section using DNA-barcoded antibodies.
+Next year, the COMET™ instrument from Lunaphore will be fully integrated into the SSCB platform and offered as a service.
+COMET™ performs sequential indirect immunofluorescence to allow for multiplexed protein detection in 4 samples in parallel.
+In this talk, Dr. Stadler will show results obtained with COMET™ on several tissue types.

 - Service offered within the Spatial and Single Cell Biology platform at Scilifelab

 - Multiplexed spatial proteomics using sequential immunofluorescence

 - Building a multiplexed immunofluorescence panel with COMET™

 Dr. Charlotte Stadler